 To create a new mapping, Please navigate to the Mappings menu in Menu Bar and select the Create.. option.
 It will open the Mapping Name window.
 Here, you have to write a unique name for this Mapping and click the OK button.

 TIP: Please refer Informatica Mapping article to understand the steps involved in creating Mapping.

-TIP: Please refer Sorter Transformation in Informatica article to understand the steps involved in configuring Sorter transformation.
+TIP: Please refer to Sorter Transformation in Informatica article to understand the steps involved in configuring Sorter transformation.

 Double click on the Sorter transformation to configure the properties.
-From the below screenshot you can observe the list of available properties in Properties tab.
+From the below screenshot, you can observe the list of available properties in Properties tab.
 In this example, we want to remove duplicate records so, checkmark the Distinct property.